 Because the original Saint-Maubert Tower does not exist today, it remains a mystery.
 In fact, nowhere on the 1759 cadastre in Chateau Latour, is there any building that looks like a tower.

-Scholars believe the tower resided the south-east side of the Bordeaux wine vineyard, near the Juillac river.
+Scholars believe the tower resided on the south-east side of the Bordeaux wine vineyard, near the Juillac river.
 The old tower was probably square and not round.
 The existing tower at Chateau Latour, which has nothing to do with the original one, did not give its name to the vineyard.
 In fact, the tower was a pigeon house, probably built with the stones from the old chateau between 1620 and 1630.

 At the end of the 17th century, after a succession of sales, inheritances and marriages, the Latour estate became the property of the Segur family.
 It is in 1718 with the Marquis Nicolas-Alexandre de Segur, that modern history of Chateau Latour starts taking place. de Segur was the son of Alexandre de Segur de Francs and Marie-Therese de Clausel.